slider104/nixos/README.md

 - if an authentication popup shows up, just hit enter without password

 ### you can exlore
-if you are lost at the start, here are the most critical keyboard-shortcuts
+if you are lost at the start, here are the most critical keyboard-shortcuts.
 #### MOD+D = open app launcher, the file exlorer is nemo/files
 #### MOD+T = open terminal "alacritty"
 #### MOD+F = expand active app to screen width (toggle)